jshlbrd/threat-hunting-pocket-guide/README.md

 ### Machine Learning
 Uses machine learning, such as linear regression or random forests, to identify events of interest

-## Sources of Data
+## Types of Data
-Sources of data are high-level categorizations of the types of data that can be used on a hunt
+Categorizations of data that can be used during a hunt
 ### Endpoint
 Contains data that describes traits of and actions taken on an endpoint<br>
 Examples: process execution, files on-disk, service modification